Resource wizard

 Figure 45.
 Select subject

-The next step is very similar to the previous one, but you select the object of association.
+The next step is very similar to the previous one, but you select the object (as the object type of the resource) of association.

 step 1 select object